stdware/qwindowkit/README.md

 - There **must not** be any internal child widget with `Qt::WA_NativeWindow` property enabled, otherwise the native features and display may be abnormal.
 Therefore, do not set any widget that has called `QWidget::winId()` or `QWidget::setAttribute(Qt::WA_NativeWindow)` as a descendant of a frameless window.
     - If you really need to move widgets between different windows, make sure that the widget is not a top-level window and wrap it with a frameless container window.

-#### Fixed width/height/size
+#### Size Constrains
-- If you want to disable window resizing, you can set a same minimum size and maximum size, which is officially supported by QWK.
+- If you want to disable window resizing, you can set a fixed size, which is officially supported by QWindowKit.
 If you use other special means to achieve this, QWK doesn't guarantee everything can still be fully functional.
-- If you want to disable window maximization, you can remove the `Qt::WindowMaximizeButtonHint` flag from the window.
-- If you only set a fixed width or height, not fully fixed size, the window size you obtained from Qt may not always be correct in some cases.
+- If you set a maximized width or height, the window should not be maximized because you cannot get the correct window size through Qt APIs.
 You may workaround this by using system APIs such as `GetWindowRect` or `GetClientRect`.
-The root cause lies deep in Qt QPA code and currently we don't know how to fix it without modifying Qt itself.
+The root cause lies deep in Qt QPA implementations and currently we don't know how to fix it without modifying Qt itself.

 #### Windows 10